Search the Health Library

 During the clinical trial, the pathologist performs a special prognostic factor called HER2neu receptor on the invasive breast cancer cells.
 This receptor stands for human epidermal growth receptor 2.
 It is a gene that helps control how cells grow, divide and repair themselves.
 The HER2 gene (not to be confused with BRCA 1 or 2 genes) directs the production of a special protein.
 This gene is designed to help the breast cell grow normally.
 However, if there are too many copies of the gene within the cell, the breast cells then have the ability to turn into a breast cancer cell.
 Those breast cancers that are HER2neu positive are considered more aggressive.

-Three types of targeted biologic therapy:
+Two types of targeted biologic therapy: